 What Is the Right Time for Pruning?

-The timing of pruning ensures optimal plant health and abundant blooms.
-Many plants benefit from pruning during their dormant period, typically in winter, as it reduces the risk of disease and pests.
+Pruning in winter, during the plant’s dormant period, helps minimize the risk of diseases and pests.
 This period of dormancy allows plants to heal without the interference of spring growth.

 Pruning spring-blossoming trees and shrubs requires careful timing.
 Pruning them too early removes the buds for the upcoming season’s blossoms.
 It’s best to wait until after their flowers have faded to prune them, preserving the summer form flower buds for the following year’s vibrant display of color.